Driving digital transformation in aviation (with capable engineering simulation software)

 By making effective use of the advanced features offered by powerful aerospace simulation software, engineers can thoroughly explore the possibilities of design, leading to savings and valuable insights.
 Through simulating various scenarios and variations, engineers can optimize designs and make informed decisions before finalizing the design.
 When considering the various design stages, such as the conceptual phase (with 10 designs and 100 variables), preliminary phase (with 1 design and 1000 variables), and detailed phase (with 1 design and 10,000+ variables), it is important to note that only a powerful simulation software is designed to support engineers in maintaining their creativity and precision throughout any phase.
 By utilizing an optimized iterative process, engineers can enhance the overall design process, reducing the chances of delays and expensive revisions.
 This approach lies at the heart of driving digital transformation in aviation.

-To give some context, Siemens aircraft nonrecurring cost estimation suggests that incorporating advanced engineering software can greatly enhance the cost analysis of an aircraft’s structure.
+To give some context, Siemens aircraft nonrecurring cost estimation suggests that incorporating advanced engineering software can greatly enhance the analysis cost of an aircraft’s structure.
 This improvement is exemplified by potential savings of up to $103 million for a narrow-body jet airliner and up to $169 million for a fighter jet.
 Northrop Grumman, a leading global aerospace company, has achieved remarkable advancements in analysis efficiency through the integration of Siemens Xcelerator business platform and its advanced engineering software, Simcenter.
 By leveraging a closed loop system that combines analytical models with physical tests, Northrop Grumman has successfully reduced analysis time by 30 to 50%3.

 Predicting the integrated performance of complex aerospace systems